ilg-physics-ucsb/physics6-manual/6CL/lab1.md

-3. In our case, $n_1$ in Snell&rsquo;s law corresponds to the plastic block, and $n_2$ corresponds to the air.
+3. In our case, $n_1$ in Snell's law corresponds to the plastic block, and $n_2$ corresponds to the air.
 The index of refraction for air is $n_2 = 1.00$, so after measuring the incident and refracted angles, we are left with only one unknown, the index of refraction for the plastic, $n_1$.
 Use your measurements from the video, and add a new column to your table in which you calculate the corresponding $n_1$ for each measurement.